 Low-hassle option: Don’t want to heat things up that much?
 Potential buyers are simply looking for a backyard oasis.
 Consider a simpler (and cheaper) upgrade by adding a hammock surrounded by lush artificial grass through hardscape services—your costs will start around a whopping $30 for the hammock.
 (Cost of fresh caipirinhas not included.)

-When it comes time to sell, any special extras that can paint a picture of leisure and relaxation out back can be an incentive for those in the market for a new home.
+When it comes time to sell, any special extras that can paint a picture of leisure and relaxation out back, like playing casino with convenient payment methods like PayPal, can be an incentive for those in the market for a new home.
 Leisure is a good thing, right?

 Get Smart with an Automation System